Stats & Training

 In Legends: Arceus, Electrode works as a pivot with 490 BST behind it.
 C-Tier on our list: a niche pick in Legends: Arceus's meta.
 Explosion with Focus Sash is the standard set.

-In Legends: Arceus, watch for Rhydon (Ground) when using Electrode.
+In Legends: Arceus, watch for Arcanine (Fire), Lapras (Ice), and Nidoking (Poison) when using Electrode.
 They all hit it super-effectively with STAB.
-Only 1 weakness means fewer dedicated counters to worry about.
+Bug-type attackers are also a problem.
 Electrode's base 150 Speed lets it outpace many threats and strike first, which matters more than trying to tank hits.

 Soundproof protects against sound-based moves.
 That's the one you want on Electrode.
 Aftermath is the hidden ability.
 Niche, but it has its uses.
 Static works too if your team needs something different.